seandstewart/bardly/pending/tragedies/macbeth/11-player.md

 ### SCENE I. Dunsinane.
 Ante-room in the castle.

-*Enter an English Doctor of Physic and THIRD WITCH, disguised a Waiting-Gentlewoman*
+*Enter an English Doctor of Physic and Third Witch, disguised a Waiting-Gentlewoman*

 **English Doctor**
 I have two nights watched with you, but can perceive